-- (9) If the Chief International Officer determines that a student has not enrolled in sufficient units to complete their course within the expected duration, they will notify the student in writing in Week 1 that they must: - a. increase their unit enrolment in the current study period, by: - i. the end of week two: or - ii. in a future study period. - (10) Failure to enrol in increased load as directed under clause (9) will be grounds for refusal by the University to extend course duration through the issuing of a new COE and the reporting of the student under the Rules Student Academic and Non-Academic Misconduct Rules for failing to comply with an order lawfully given by University staff.
-The latter may result in cancellation of enrolment.
+- (9) If it is determined that a student has not enrolled in sufficient units to complete their course within the expected duration, they will notify the student in writing that they must increase their unit enrolment in a future teaching period. - (10) Failure to enrol in increased load as directed under clause (9) will be grounds for refusal by the University to extend course duration through the issuing of a new COE.